xhf-F/cocoa_des_y3/README.md

 PS: Given that Cocoa can load multiple Cosmolike projects simultaneously, the mandatory nomenclature for the dynamical library is the prefix `cosmolike_` followed by the name of the project followed by the suffix `_interface `.

-### Step 6: Link the Cosmolike interface to Python
+### Step 6: Link the Cosmolike interface to the python likelihoods

 Linking C++ and Python is rather straightforward.
 First, we've created the file named [cosmolike_des_y3_interface.py](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/cosmolike_des_y3_interface.py) on the `interface` folder, and inserted the following snippet in it